folio-org/folio-org.github.io/guides/api-lint.md

 ## Usage

-For use during FOLIO CI builds, refer to the Jenkinsfile [configuration](#jenkinsfile) below.
+For use during FOLIO CI builds, refer to the GitHub Workflows [configuration](#github-workflows) section below.
+Note that the project should also use "[api-doc](/guides/api-doc/)" which utilises the same configuration for the [properties](#properties) apiTypes, apiDirectories, etc.)

 For local use, clone the "[folio-tools](https://github.com/folio-org/folio-tools)" repository parallel to clones of back-end project repositories, and use its [api-lint](https://github.com/folio-org/folio-tools/tree/master/api-lint) facilities.
 Refer to that document for local installation instructions.